Most Famous Logos With a Deer

 Logo Porsche

-In the case of the German car manufacturer Porsche, the logo contains an image of a horse; from a deer, there are only antlers.
-Moreover, judging by the number, they would be enough for three animals at once.
+In the case of the German automaker Porsche, the logo features an image of a horse and only antlers from a deer.
+And, judging by the number, they would be enough for three animals at once.
 These elements are located inside a rectangular heraldic shield with a narrowed base, which is divided into four approximately equal segments.
 They are balanced by patterns of alternating red and black stripes.
-The entire graphic composition, including the forked horns, is a reminder of the Free People’s State of Württemberg coat of arms, which was previously (until 1938) used as the emblem of Porsche.
+The entire graphic composition, including the forked horns, recalls the coat of arms of the Free People’s State of Württemberg, which was previously (until 1938) used as the emblem of Porsche.

 Finlandia